< return to ' CURRENT INSTALLATIONS' <

 Paste-up 2-pics 24-3-08

 The north side of Union Street's 'village square' (at its junction with Southwark Bridge Road).
-The row of buildings on the north side of this triangular space range from monumental railway architecture, through derelict 18/19thC buildings braced by scaffolding, to the ex electricity sub station's admin block and machine hall (the latter now R. K. Burt artist' paper warehouse).
+The row of buildings on the north side of this triangular space range from monumental railway architecture, through derelict 18/19thC buildings braced by scaffolding, to the ex electricity sub station's admin block and machine hall (the latter now R. K. Burt artist' paper warehouse), to a music school.

 Paste-up 3-pics 28-12-08